 H.R.
-2775 THE REMOTE TRANSACTIONS PARITY ACT OF 2015 (RTPA)
+2193 -THE REMOTE TRANSACTIONS PARITY ACT OF 2017 (RTPA)

-Rep. Jason Chaffetz (R-Utah) introduced the bill June 15, 2015 and it was referred to House Judiciary Committee.
-To date, it has yet to see committee action.
+Rep. Jason Chaffetz (R-Utah) first introduced the bill in the 114th Congress and it was referred to the House Judiciary Committee, where it saw no action for the remainder of the session.
+A bipartisan group reintroduced RTPA in April 2017.